Announcing Flows – User onboarding for modern SaaS →

 Sticking to one color notation

 When creating your theme, it's better to stick to one notation to avoid duplicate colors.
 There are a lot of options.
-Most of the time, hexadecimal format is used and when we need alpha channel we might use RBGA.
+Most of the time, hexadecimal format is used and when we need alpha channel we might use RGBA.

 It's better to use hexadecimal numbers because it's more concise.
 It can also be written in 8 character format to add an alpha channel with great browser support.
 This enables us to share 6 character HEX for non-transparent and transparent colors.